Want to work with me?

 I’m a Ruby on Rails programmer, a writer, and a former stained-glass master (yup).

 I’ve worked in tech for ten years, and I’ve been a professional developer for the past five years, mainly focusing on back-end programming.
-Before being a programmer, I worked in product and marketing for startups, and held a lot of positions, both in tech and non-tech fields for 20 years.
+Before being a programmer, I worked in product and marketing for startups, and held a lot of positions, both in and outside of tech for 15 years.
 It’s quite the story!

 My go-to languages are Ruby and Ruby on Rails (each with their respective toolbox).
 Mostly, I use boring technologies - Postgres, Redis, Sidekiq, vanilla Javascript, RSpec, Git, etc.

 I like majestic monoliths.
 I think they work very well for 99% of companies.
-But when needed, I’ve shipped micro-services in production as well (relying on Kafka).
+But when needed, I’ve shipped micro-services in production as well.

-Despite focusing on back-end programming, I also worked on some front-end for a few years.
+Despite focusing on back-end programming, I also dabbled on some front-end (vanilla JS, Reactjs and Vuejs).

 My daily contributions as a mid-level software engineer